NumCosmo/NumCosmo.github.io/tutorials/gobject.md

 - *nc_object_name_class_init*: the methods (virtual functions) and properties are defined here.
-This is the first function called when the object is instantiated, and it this will be done just _once_ in the whole program lifetime.
+This is the first function called when the object is instantiated, and it is done just _once_ in the whole program lifetime.

 - *nc_object_name_init*: this is the first function to be called when (and every time) a new instance is created.
 This function receives an